Tuesday, June 20, 2017

 MEETING OPEN TO THE PUBLIC

-17. Public Comment from the audience regarding items not listed on the agenda – Speakers are limited to three minutes.
+17. Public Comment from the audience regarding items not listed on the agenda – Speakers are encouraged to limit comments to 3 minutes.

 PUBLIC HEARINGS AND OTHER MATTERS

 If necessary to assure completion of the following items, the Mayor may establish time limits for the presentations by individual speakers.